tbharthur/pentair_cloud_concurrent/README.md

 - 1 program for Lights (Relay 1 ON, Relay 2 OFF)
 - 1 program for Heater (Relay 1 OFF, Relay 2 ON)

-During setup, you'll be able to select which programs control each function from a dropdown list showing your actual program names.
-You can also update these selections later in the integration options.
+During setup, you'll be able to:
+- Select which programs control each function from dropdown lists
+- Optionally select a temperature sensor for automatic pool heater thermostat creation
+- Update these selections later in the integration options

 ## Usage